ninjaboy/PaketBuildDemo/README.md

 You will see that the newly defined target was taken into account when building dependencies list:
 ![custom target](static/images/custom-build.png "Custom target is now taken into dependencies list")

-## Magic mode
-The simplest way to use the common build pipeline is the `magic mode`.
-(As a reference to paket `magic` mode) With this approach only the minimum script is required to be created.
-Please follow to the `build-magic` folder for an example.

 ## Git private repository
 It is highly likely that the shared build scripts may need to be kept in the private repository